TheLazyCat00/racer-nvim/README.md

 ## Why not use [demicolon](https://github.com/mawkler/demicolon.nvim)?

-I made this plugin because I found that demicolon is way to unflexible and doesn't work well with other plugins.
+I made this plugin because I found that demicolon is way too unflexible and doesn't work well with other plugins.
 So I made my own solution.
 The dynamic approach of racer-nvim makes it so that you can use this with literally anything you want.

 ---